cyverse-archive/Donkey/doc/endpoints/filesystem/search.md

 ### Endpoints

 * `GET /secured/filesystem/index`
-* `GET /secured/filesystem/{folder-path}/index`

-These endpoints search the data index and retrieve a set of files and folders matching the terms provided in the query string.
-If a `folder-path` is provided, only the entries belonging to the folder with the logical path specified by `folder-path` will be retrieved.
+This endpoint searches the data index and retrieves a set of files and/or folders matching the terms provided in the query string.

 ### Request Parameters